 AU DEM 2 was created here using the HiRISE images: ESP_032115_1685 (left image) and ESP_031838_1685 (right image).
-This stereo pair intersects with the eastern portion of DTEEC_003910_1685_005400_1685_U01, a PDS DEM on the PDS ODE repository (https://bit.ly/2tQr89U, last access: 9 February 2019).
-Both DEMs show a region of layered terrain in a Noctis Labyrinthus pit (Fig. 5) with over 300 m of exposed light- and dark-toned materials, including exposed hydrated mineral units.
-This region of Mars, towards the western limit of Valles Marineris, is of interest to those studying the planet's aqueous history (e.g Weitz et al., 2011).
-The landform assemblage within site 2 consists of a flat bottomed pit containing low-amplitude aeolian landforms, flanked by a steep-sided cliff-portion in the north and a more gradual slope in the south (Figs. 5 and 6a-b).
-Site 2 includes a complex mixture of terrains, surface textures, and gradients (Fig. 5).
+This stereo pair intersects with the eastern portion of DTEEC_003910_1685_005400_1685_U01, a PDS DEM on the PDS ODE repository (https://bit.ly/2tQr89U).
+Both DEMs show a region of layered terrain in a Noctis Labyrinthus pit (Figure 5) with over 300 m of exposed light- and dark-toned materials, including exposed hydrated mineral units.
+This region of Mars, towards the western limit of Valles Marineris, is of great interest to those studying the planet's aqueous history (e.g Weitz et al., 2011).
+The landform assemblage within site 2 consists of a flat bottomed pit containing low-amplitude aeolian landforms, flanked by a steep sided cliff-portion in the north and a more gradual slope in the south (Figures 5 and 6A-B).
+Site 2 includes a complex mixture of terrains, surface textures, and gradients (Figure 5).
 It is, therefore, an ideal environment in which to test our pipeline for the production of AU DEMs from HiRISE images.

-Comparison one yielded a lowest RMSE of 25.8 m between post-pc_align AU DEM 2 and PDS DEM once slopes > 10° were removed (Table 1).
+15 Comparison one yielded a lowest RMSE of 25.8 m between post-pc_align AU DEM 2 and PDS DEM once slopes >10° were removed (Table 1).
 With these steep slopes included, the RMSE increased to 39.77 m (Table 1).
-Before the application of pc_align, the RMSE of AU DEM 2 was 62.38 m before slope removal and 38.54 m after removal (Table 1).
-AU DEM 2 before pc_align was horizontally closely registered to the PDS DEM (Fig. 6a), and alignment shifted the AU DEM eastwards with a strong rotational component to movement (Fig. 6a and e).
-The RMSEs of both AU DEM 2 and the PDS DEM were also calculated against HRSC DEM scene h1999_0000 (comparison 2).
-It was anticipated that the
+Before the application of pc_align, the RMSE of AU DEM 2 was 62.38 m and 38.54 m before and after slopes >10° were removed (Table 1).
+AU DEM 2 before pc_align was horizontally well-registered to the PDS DEM (Figure 6A), and alignment shifted the AU DEM eastwards